EEA Family Permit

-If you have lived in another EEA country other than the UK with a family member who is a British citizen then you may be eligible to make what’s known as a ‘Surinder Singh’ application.
-In order to successfully apply down this route, the British family member must be your spouse/civil partner, parent or grandparent where you are dependent upon them, or your child or grandchild where they are dependent upon you.
+If you have lived in another EEA country other than the UK with a family member who is a British Citizen then you may be eligible to make what’s known as a ‘Surinder Singh’ application.
+In order to successfully apply using this route, the British family member must be your spouse/civil partner, parent or grandparent where you are dependent upon them, or your child or grandchild where they are dependent upon you.

-Immigrating to the UK as a family member of an eligible EEA national is a 2-stage process.
-The family member must first apply for entry clearance to classify as an eligible immigrant then once in the UK, the EEA family permit holder can apply to confirm their right of residence under European Law provided all other criteria are met, which is usually done through application for an EEA Residence Card.
+Immigrating to the UK as a family member of an eligible EEA national is a two-stage process.
+The family member must first apply for Entry Clearance to classify as an eligible immigrant.
+Then, once in the UK, the EEA Family Permit holder can apply to confirm their right of residence under European Law provided all other criteria are met, which is usually done through application for an EEA Residence Card.

 The EEA Residence Card is usually valid for five years.
 After you have lived in the UK for a continuous period of five years with your EEA or Swiss national family member, you may be able to apply for confirmation of your right to permanent residence.

 We understand that with Brexit negotiations well underway, it is important to have security; our team of expert immigration lawyers can help you to get this.

 IAS hosts a team of specialist immigration lawyers who can help you find the best route to take as an EEA or Swiss national, inform you of your next steps and guide you through each stage of your application process.

 - Ensure that all your documents are sufficient before you make an application

 - Ensure that you/your family members are eligible for an EEA Family Permit application

 - Complete your application to the highest standard

 - Prepare a Letter of Representation to accompany your application.
 This letter details your case and its merits and recommends that your case is accepted by the Home Office;